cyberbotics/ros2_documentation/source/Tutorials/Advanced/Simulators/Installation-MacOS.rst

 The VM is responsible to run all the ROS part (including RViz) and connects to the host machine through TCP connection to start Webots.
 A shared folder allows the script to transfer the world and other resource files from the VM to macOS where Webots is running.

 The following steps explain how to create the VM image with the installation of the ``webots_ros2`` released package.
-It is also possible to install from sources.
+It is also possible to install it from sources.
 In the :ref:`Preconfigured Images` section, you can find already configured images for every release of Webots (starting from R2023a) to download.

 1 Create the VM image